IsacPasianotto/Parallel-Programming-HPC/jacobi-one-side/README.md

 To compile the code, you will need to manually link the `hwloc` library.
 Moreover, in order to let the code run properly, you will need to set the `LD_LIBRARY_PATH` environment variable to the path where the `hwloc` library is installed, as showed in the example [`sbatcher-topology.sh`](./sbatcher-topology.sh) script.

+>*Remark:* Depending on the system you are running the code, some function may not work properly.
+> I have assessed the correctness of the code on THIN and EPYC partition of the [Orfeo cluster](https://www.areasciencepark.it/piattaforme-tecnologiche/data-center-orfeo/).
+> However, in the case of the DCGP partition of the Leonardo cluster, the function which retrieves in which socket the core is returns the -1 error value.

 ### 2.1 Results of the topology-explorer

 After running the code (the output is recorded in the file [`topology.log`](./topology.log)), I have obtained that nodes in the DCGP partition have the following topology: